Dezső Kolossváry

+Biography

 He was born in Veszprém on 1 May 1854.
 His father was Joseph Kolossváry, a lawyer and landowner, his mother was Carolina Nedeczky.

 He enrolled at the military academy in Vienna, graduating in 1876 and serving as a lieutenant in the 10th Hussars regiment.

 In 1881 he was assigned to the General Staff, and promoted to captain in 1884 and to major in 1891.

 In 1896 he became a lieutenant colonel (full colonel in May 1897) and was the director of the Evidenzbureau (Austro-Hungarian military intelligence) between 1896 and 1898.
 This was followed in May 1898 by appointment as chief of the Operations Bureau (Bureaus für operative Generalstabsarbeiten).

 In 1901 Kolossváry left the Austro-Hungarian General Staff and moved to the Royal Hungarian Honvéd, the Territorial Army based in his native Hungary, in which he took command of the 2nd Cavalry Brigade.
 In May 1903 he was promoted to the rank of major general.
 However, only a month later, in June of the same year, he accepted the position of Hungary's Minister of Defence in the short-lived, crisis-ridden cabinet headed by Khuen-Héderváry between June and November 1903.
 Part of the crisis, left unresolved when Kolossváry's short foray into politics ended, concerned a controversial conscription bill.